 - Only the client should enter the facility.

 Client & Therapist Safety

-- Personal Protective Equipment (PPE): Per CDC guidelines, clients and therapist are encouraged to wear cloth masks if within six feet for at least 10 minutes.
+- Personal Protective Equipment (PPE): Per CDC guidelines, clients and therapist are encouraged to wear masks if within six feet for at least 10 minutes.
 Together with the client, the therapist will evaluate breathing comfort while client is laying face down (prone).

 - Health Intake & Client Consent: Clients will be asked to complete an annual health intake form.
 Upon each session, client will be asked to sign a client consent statement.
 Whenever possible, these will be provided online.

 - Hand Hygiene: Therapist will employ hand hygiene procedures from the hands to above elbows as described by the World Health Organization.
 Hand sanitizer will be available on premise for both therapist and client.